The Stormy Borrowing Days of March 29th

 From the zodiac from kalendar of shepherds

-But, following Julius Caesar’s successful calendar reforms, Constantine the Great wanted to get in on the act annex make his own rationalisation of the Year.
+Following Julius Caesar’s successful calendar reforms, Constantine the Great wanted to make his own contribution to the rationalisation of the calendar.

-He established the week.
-To please the Christians while displeasing the Jews and the traditional Romans he swopped the day of leisure from old man Saturn’s day to the Son of God’s day Sunday.
-This is the day Jesus ascended to heaven, but it was also the day for Mithras and the Unconquered Sun.
+To please the Christians, he swopped the day of leisure from old man Saturn’s Day to the Son of God’s Day Sunday.
+This is the day Jesus ascended to heaven, but it was also the day for Mithras and the Unconquered Sun, so keeping some pagans happy.
 He then established the 7 day week.
-7 was a sacred number and the number of the ‘planets’ in the Solar System (including the sun and moon).
+7 was a sacred number and the number of the ‘planets’ in the Solar System (5 planets plus the sun and moon).

 The Latin origins of the days of the week are obvious in the Romance languages, French, Spanish and Italian.
 Lundi from the moon, Mardi from Mars, Mecredi from Mercury, Jeudi from Jupiter, and Vendredi from Venus.
-Samedi came from Saturn and Dimanche from dies Dominica which means the lord’s day.
+Samedi came from Saturn.
+Dimanche from dies Dominica which means the lord’s day.

 Other societies ignored hours until we had clocks to measure them.
 Anglo Saxons divided days by tides; morningtide, eventide and nighttide